CroXY3D/CroXY/README.md

 It is simple to build, align and provision.
 It uses a minimum of printed parts, many of which will be easily machinable out of aluminum.
 Print quality is superb.

-It is a ground up design, based on concepts from the [Annex Engineering K2](https://github.com/Annex-Engineering/Chhogori-K2) and the [Hypercube Overkill Project](https://reprap.org/forum/read.php?177,807843,807843).
+It is a ground up design, loosely based on concepts from the [Annex Engineering K2](https://github.com/Annex-Engineering/Chhogori-K2) and the [Hypercube Overkill Project](https://reprap.org/forum/read.php?177,807843,807843).

-This is an ALPHA release.
-The printer has been assembled and is printing with excellent print quality.
-Plan is to move it to under the Annex Engineering umbrella upon BETA.
+This is an BETA release.
+The printer has been assembled and is printing with excellent print quality for three weeks now.
+No significant changes have been made to the printer in that time.

 # Major features of CroXY
   - 3030 and 3060 frame members for stiffness and ease of assembly
-  - Crossed rail gantry design with 4 motors driving 9mm XY belts
+  - Crossed rail gantry design with 4 motors driving 9mm or 12mm XY belts
   - Triple SFU1204 ball screw driven Z for automatic bed levelling
   - Linear Rails are all MGN12H
   - Fully Enclosed, with option for 20mm of insulation.
 Printer functions fully without panels for materials that do not require insulation.